 Toasted sunflower seeds add a delicious nutty flavor and satisfying crunch!

-While I used to make mayonnaise-based broccoli salad, in the last few years I've switched to lighter dressings.
-I make this Broccoli Quinoa Salad with Sesame Miso Dressing often.
+While I used to make broccoli salad with mayonnaise, in the last few years I've switched to a variety of dressings.

-If you've followed my blog for awhile, you'll know that I love honey-mustard sauce.
+If you've followed my blog for a while, you'll know that I love honey-mustard sauce.
 I use it on chicken, salmon and veggies!
 For instance, you'll find it here on

 - Smoky Chipotle Honey-Mustard Glazed Chicken Thighs